Mixing time of near-critical random graphs: Mixing in the subcritical regime

 \section{Mixing in the subcritical regime}

-In this section, we give the proof of Theorem~\ref{mainthm-sub}.
-By Theorem~\ref{mainthm-super} and the well known duality between the subcritical and supercritical regimes (see \cite{Luczak90}), it suffices to establish the statement for the subcritical regime of $\cG(n,p)$.
+In this section, we give the proof of Theorem \ref{mainthm-sub}.
+By Theorem \ref{mainthm-super} and the well known duality between the subcritical and supercritical regimes (see \cite{Luczak90}), it suffices to establish the statement for the subcritical regime of $\cG(n,p)$.

-For the upper bound, by results of \cite{Bollobas84} and \cite{Luczak90} (see also \cite{NP07}), we know that the largest component has size $O(\epsilon^{-2} \log (\epsilon^3 n))$ w.h.p., and by results of \cite{Luczak98}, the largest diameter of a component is w.h.p.\ $O(\epsilon^{-1} \log (\epsilon^3 n))$.
-Therefore, the maximal hitting time to a vertex is $O(\epsilon^{-3} \log^2(\epsilon^3 n))$ uniformly for all components, yielding the desired upper bound on the mixing time.
+For the upper bound, by results of \cite{Bollobas84} and \cite {Luczak90} (see also \cite{NP07}), we know that the largest component has size $O(\epsilon^{-2} \log(\epsilon^3 n))$ w.h.p., and by results of \cite{Luczak98}, the largest diameter of a component is w.h.p.\ $O(\epsilon^{-1} \log(\epsilon^3 n))$.
+Therefore, by the commute time identity \eqref{eq-Ev-tau-w} the maximal hitting time to a vertex is $O(\epsilon^{-3} \log^2(\epsilon^3 n))$ uniformly for all components, and using the well-known fact that $\tmix= O(\max _{x,y} \E_x \tau_y)$ (see, e.g., \cite{AF}, Chapter 2) we arrive at the desired upper bound on the mixing time.

 In order to establish the lower bound, we will demonstrate the existence of a component with a certain structure, and show that the order of the mixing time on this particular component matches the above upper bound.